 Stout and Honey Mustard Rotisserie Lamb leg

-This leg of lamb is marinated in a tasty combination of honey, mustard and beer.
-I use stout because it has a great bitter flavor that really adds to the lamb.
-Choose a good quality oatmeal stout for a milder flavor.
+This leg of lamb is marinated in a tasty combination of honey, mustard and dark beer.
+I use stout because it has a robust flavor that really works well with lamb.
+Choose a good quality oatmeal stout for a milder flavor, if preferred.Print Pin

 Servings: 6 People